Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: A Synopsis of Triggerless and Backdoor Data Poisoning

 We focus on attacks that achieve targeted misclassification.
 That is, under both the triggerless and backdoor threat models, the end goal of an attacker is to cause a target sample to be misclassified as another specified class.
 Other objectives, such as decreasing overall test accuracy, have been studied, but less work exists on this topic with respect to neural networks \citep{xiao2015support, liu2019min}.
 In both triggerless and backdoor data poisoning, the clean images, called \textit{base images}, that are modified by an attacker come from a single class, the \textit{base class}.
 This class is often chosen to be precisely the same class into which the attacker wants the target image or class to be misclassified.

 There are two major differences between triggerless and backdoor threat models in the literature.
 First and foremost, backdoor attacks alter their targets during inference by adding a trigger.
-In the works we consider, triggers take the form of small patches added to an image \citep{cleanlabelbackdoor, hiddentrigger}.
-Second, these works on backdoor attacks cause a victim to misclassify an entire class rather than a particular sample.
+In the works we consider, these triggers take the form of small patches added to an image \citep{cleanlabelbackdoor, hiddentrigger}.
+Second, these works on backdoor attacks cause a victim to misclassify any image containing the trigger rather than a particular sample.
 Triggerless attacks instead cause the victim to misclassify an individual image called the \textit{target image} \citep{frogs, polytope, bullseye, witches}.
 This second distinction between the two threat models is not essential; for example, triggerless attacks could be designed to cause the victim to misclassify a collection of images rather than a single target.
 To be consistent with the literature at large, we focus on triggerless attacks that target individual samples and backdoor attacks that target whole classes of images.

 We focus on the {\em clean-label backdoor attack} and the {\em hidden trigger backdoor attack}, where poisons are crafted with optimization procedures and do not contain noticeable patches \citep{hiddentrigger, cleanlabelbackdoor}.
 For triggerless attacks, we focus on the {\em feature collision} and {\em convex polytope} methods, the most highly cited attacks of the last two years that have appeared at prominent ML conferences \citep{frogs,polytope}.
 We include the recent triggerless methods {\em Bullseye Polytope} (BP) and {\em Witches' Brew} (WiB) in the section where we present metrics on our benchmark problems \citep{bullseye, witches}.
 The following section details the attacks that serve as the subjects of our experiments.